 Q. When are annual reports due?

-A. At the beginning of each year, the Commission issues an entry in the first case for the new year (13-01-AU-RPT, 14-01-AU-RPT, etc.), that sets the due date for the filing of annual reports as April 30th, or the first business day thereafter if the 30th falls on a weekend.
-For all reporting enities, other than the transportation segments, a copy of your report must also be sent to the Ohio Consumers' Counsel (OCC), but the on-line system will do this for you automatically.
-The PUCO, and if applicable the OCC, will determine the appropriate assessment amounts and send a bill to the fiscal contact identified in your report by October 1st.
+A. At the beginning of each year, the Commission issues an entry in the first case for the new year (15-01-AU-RPT), that sets the due date for the filing of annual reports as April 30th, or the first business day thereafter if the 30th falls on a weekend.
+For all reporting enities, other than the bridge, railroad and water transportation segments, a copy of your report is sent to the Ohio Consumers' Counsel (OCC) by the on-line system automatically.
+The PUCO and the OCC (if applicable), will determine the appropriate assessment amounts and send a bill to the fiscal contact identified in your report by October 1st.
 Payment is due by November 1st.

 Q. What if I need an extension?